oluwajuwon8/Portfolio-Project/README.md

 - Clone into your local machine
 - Run the project in you browser
 - Inspect it to check the look in mobile format.
+Have a look at the complete live version of my [portfolio] (https://oluwajuwon8.github.io/Portfolio-Project/).

 ## Author